-How do I purchase the Windows 7 ESUs?
+How do I purchase the Windows 7 ESU product keys?

 Previously, the extended security updates were only available to enterprise customers in Volume Licensing.

 It has been possible to purchase the Extended Security Updates for Windows 7 starting on December 1, 2019, through the Cloud Solution Provider (CSP) program.

 You purchase Extended Security Updates for full 12-month periods.
-According to Microsoft, it will not be possible to purchase partial periods, such as for 6 months.
+According to Microsoft, it will not be possible to buy partial periods, such as six months.

 There will only be one MAK license key that you will need to apply to all your machines.